IBM-Bluemix-Docs/ComposeEnterprise/index.md

 # About {{site.data.keyword.composeEnterprise}}
 {: #about-compose-enterprise}

 {{site.data.keyword.composeEnterprise_full}} for {{site.data.keyword.cloud}} pairs the needs of the enterprises with the agility of a cloud database service, offering database-as-a-service on dedicated physical machines.
-In this way, {{site.data.keyword.composeEnterprise}} provides the security and isolation required by enterprise level applications.
+In this way, {{site.data.keyword.composeEnterprise}} provides the security and isolation required by enterprise level applications while allowing you to deploy into almost any IBM Cloud Data Center.

-{{site.data.keyword.composeEnterprise}} creates a single-tenant cluster, offering you dedicated networking and performance for your database deployments.
+{{site.data.keyword.composeEnterprise}} creates a single-tenant cluster with encryption at rest.
+It offers you dedicated networking and performance for your database deployments as well as geographic data center flexibility.
 After the cluster has been created, any database created through one of the other Compose database services that are offered by {{site.data.keyword.cloud_notm}} can be provisioned into it:

 - [{{site.data.keyword.composeForElasticsearch}}](https://console.{DomainName}/catalog/services/compose-for-elasticsearch)
 - [{{site.data.keyword.composeForEtcd}}](https://console.{DomainName}/catalog/services/compose-for-etcd)